HIV

 Raising awareness about HIV

 Every year, World AIDS Day events take place to raise awareness and show support for people living with HIV.
-The next World AIDS Day is 1 December 2021.
+World AIDS Day falls on 1 December each year.